 - Indoor malls and shopping centers must close all indoor portions and operations to the public.
 Businesses located within an indoor shopping center may offer goods for curbside pickup.
 Businesses that are accessible from the exterior may remain open.

-- Hair salons, barbershops, and personal care establishments may open only for outdoor services.
+- Personal care establishments may open only for outdoor services.
 Indoor portions and operations must be closed to the public.

 - Faith-based organizations may resume services outdoors; there is no maximum number of attendees for faith-based services held outdoors provided that attendees have enough space to observe social distancing protocols.